His Mom always said: Mathias, you will do great and terrible things. She was half-right.

 Mathias ended up watching thirty minutes of content of elves, slimes and countless other creatures opening game chests, collecting trinkets left in the overworld for players, and even clearing out hidden, secret rooms.

-Conventional AI worked by memorization of multiple scenario until finding the one best adapted to the task at hand, within their parameters.
+Conventional AI worked by memorization of multiple scenarios until finding the one best adapted to the task at hand, within their parameters.
 But these monsters had created new interactions that were never programmed into their original scripts.

 It wasn’t necessarily a bad thing.
 If anything, it made the game more real.
 But it was noticeable.
 While Mathias was confident that with Maya reprogrammed to cover his tracks he would get away with it, he would have to stop his adjustments for a while.
 Concordian authorities held heavy restrictions on artificial intelligence and punished those dabbling in it with off-world imprisonment.